 Year 7 provides an introduction to the Senior School, allowing girls a unique introduction to the opportunities and challenges Senior School brings, while still retaining the core pastoral care a central classroom provides.

 A balance between the challenges of specialist subject areas and pastoral care within the classroom make this an invaluable step in the learning journey.
 Support is given to every student in thedevelopment of personal organisation and time management, research and presentation skills, which combine to produce independent, life-long learners.
 The reasoning behind this model is that we believe that knowing one teacher especially well has considerable benefits for this age group.

 The Learning Programme

 Year 7s are members of the Senior School and involved in all aspects of Senior School life.
-In addition to the core subjects of Mathematics, English, Science, Society and Environment and Technology and Enterprise, taught with their classroom teachers, the girls study Art, Debating, Drama, Health Education, Languages Other Than English (LOTE), Library, Literature and Research, Music, Physical Education and Religious Education with specialist teachers.
+In addition to the core subjects of Mathematics, English, Science, Humanities and Social Sciences and Technology and Enterprise, taught with their classroom teachers, the girls study Art, Debating, Drama, Health Education, Languages Other Than English (LOTE), Library, Literature and Research, Music, Physical Education and Religious Education with specialist teachers.
 Interactive whiteboards are also an important tool in assisting with the Year 7 teaching and learning programme.

 Developing the Whole Person

 Year 7 is a year in which the girls try new things, make new friends, learn new skills and find their own voice all within the nurturing environment this unique year provides.
 Year 7 at St Mary's includes six classes of girls and the new Year 7 facilities include seven classrooms, an IT laboratory, a Science laboratory and the Learning Support Unit.

 The beginning of the year is marked with an outdoor education camp which provides an opportunity for everyone to get to know each other.
 Later in the year the girls travel to Canberra and Sydney as the culmination of their Year 7 studies.